pmq20/libsquash/README.md

 ### `squash_destroy_disk(disk)`

 Frees the memory allocated for `disk`.
-Note that the original referenced data of the SquashFS file will not be freed.
+Note that the original referenced SquashFS data when creating `disk` will not be freed.

 ## Contributing